CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_google_registration.md

 - `infra_project` (String) The Google Cloud project ID where CrowdStrike infrastructure resources will be created
 - `name` (String) The name of the registration
 - `wif_project` (String) The Google Cloud project ID for Workload Identity Federation
+- `wif_project_number` (String) Google Cloud project number for Workload Identity Federation

 ### Optional

 - `deployment_method` (String) The deployment method for the registration.
 Can be either terraform-native or infrastructure-manager.
 Defaults to terraform-native
-- `excluded_project_patterns` (List of String) Regex patterns to exclude specific projects from registration
+- `excluded_project_patterns` (List of String) Regex patterns to exclude specific projects from registration.
+Each pattern must start with 'sys-' (case insensitive)
 - `folders` (Set of String) Google Cloud folder IDs to register.
 Each must be numeric.
 Mutually exclusive with `organization` and `projects`
 - `labels` (Map of String) Google Cloud labels to apply to created resources
 - `organization` (String) Google Cloud organization ID to register.
 Must be numeric.
 Mutually exclusive with `folders` and `projects`